RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hooded-sweater.html.markdown

 size_image: "shop/size-image-sweater.png"
 ---

-Black hoodie with our hop logo on the front and word mark on the back.
+Hooded sweater with Folkingebrew hop logo printed on front left area and Folkingebrew wordmark on the back.